Logiqx/wsw-results/docs/tech/diagnostics.md

 When processing session results the following warnings may be generated:

 - WARNING: Runs found before course XX opened on YYYY-MM-DD - earliest was HH:MM:SS
-  - This **will** be important and you should check / fix the "start time" defined in the related courses.json file.
+  - This will be important and you should check / fix the "start time" defined in the course configuration file.
 - WARNING: Runs found after course XX closed on YYYY-MM-DD - latest was HH:MM:SS
-  - This **will** be important and you should check / fix the "end time" defined in the related courses.json file.
+  - This will be important and you should check / fix the "end time" defined in the course configuration file.

 If the reporting engine encounters results for an unknown craft type it may generate the following warnings:

 - WARNING: "Craft Type TBC" report on YYYY-MM-DD generated results
-  - This **may** be important and the craft type needs to be correctly specified in the entrants list.
+  - This may be important and the craft type needs to be correctly specified in the entrants list.
 - WARNING: "Craft Type TBC" report generated results
-  - This **may** be important and the craft type needs to be correctly specified in the entrants list.
+  - This may be important and the craft type needs to be correctly specified in the entrants list.

 When processing GPS results the following warnings may be generated:

 - WARNING: Unrecognised GT-31 ID XXX on YYYY-MM-DD
-  - This **will** be important as it occurs when a GT-31 cannot be matched to an existing entrant.
+  - This will be important as it occurs when a GT-31 cannot be matched to an existing entrant; craft type=TBC, status=TBC, etc.
 - WARNING: Auto-matched GT-31 ID XXX to NAME (CRAFT TYPE)
-  - This **may** be important as it occurs after auto-matching the ID of a GT-31 such as "GEORG8MICHA" to "Michael George"
+  - This may be important as it occurs after auto-matching the ID of a GT-31 such as "GEORG8MICHA" to "Michael George".
 - WARNING: Unrecognised GT-31 SN for NAME (CRAFT TYPE) on YYYY-MM-DD - NNN vs NNN
-  - This **may** be important as it occurs when a GT-31 ID is re-used on a second GT-31 device
+  - This may be important as it occurs when a GT-31 ID is re-used on a second GT-31 device.

 Note: These warning messages listed above will not prevent results from being generated / published but they should be carefully considered.
-It may be **important** for the entrant details to be corrected in entrants.csv, allowing for a **re-run** of the reports.
+It may be important for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.